graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/registry/codecs.md

 `registry.pgCodecs[name]`).
 A codec also has an `identifier` which is the name of the type in the database.

+Codecs are responsible for performing coercion and validation; they should throw errors if the value supplied is invalid.

 ## `TYPES`

 ```ts